NikitaDanshin/project_for_testing_online_store/README.md

-# final_project
+# project_for_testing_online_store
-This is final project
+This project contains a set of tests for checking the functionality of an online store.